aneezJaheez/MIA/README.md

 Here, we stick to a fully connected model with varying number of hidden layers and layer dimensions as the attack model, which can be found in [attack_models/attack_backbones.py](https://github.com/aneezJaheez/MIA/blob/main/attack_models/attack_backbones.py).

+## Components to be Added

+* Precision and Recall Computation
+* Noise Generator to produce noisy in-distribution data
+* Hill-Climb algorithm for simple feature spaces
+* Visualization tools